Jump to section

 The second cause of disappointment comes from the expectations we have around external factors.

-When an unrealistic expectation doesn't match the circumstance, we don't want to accept what happened.
+When an unrealistic expectation doesn't match the actual circumstances, we don't want to accept what happened.

 And if we have high expectations around a situation or an outcome, we experience even more intense disappointment.